 - And they’re primary sounds, not background sounds

-With a neurodiverse team, we conducted a generative research study on Twitter using semi-structured interviews with 9 neurodivergent Twitter users to understand how to design sensory-sensitive earcons
+With a neurodiverse team, I conducted a generative research study on Twitter using semi-structured interviews with 9 neurodivergent Twitter users to understand how to design sensory-sensitive earcons.

-We then created codes, supported codes with data, grouped codes into themes.
-Each theme represented a criterion for a sensory-sensitive earcon
+I then created codes, supported codes with data, grouped codes into 6 key themes.
+Each theme represented a criterion for a sensory-sensitive earcon.

-We used the themes to create mapped guidelines to avoid sensory sensitivities with each theme.
-We then provided our sound vendor, Listen, with the guidelines generated by our study to produce sound concepts
+I used the themes to create mapped guidelines to avoid sensory sensitivities with each theme.
+I then provided our sound vendor, Listen, with the guidelines generated by our study to produce sound concepts.

 We recruited participants with a screener survey sent to 22,439 individuals to find Twitter users between the ages of 18-65, asking them their age, gender, whether they self-identified as neurodivergent, and if they had used Twitter in the past month.
 We received 201 qualified responses before identifying nine Twitter users (1 nonbinary, 1 trans male, 3 female, 4 male; ages 18-35) who self-identified as neurodivergent and had experience using audio notifications on their mobile devices.

 With informed consent, we conducted qualitative, semi-structured interviews via teleconferencing software.
 We recorded video, transcribed the audio, and stored the data on a secure cloud server.
 The first and second author reviewed the data and performed a thematic analysis.